rehierl/node-tree-outliner/3-0-0-design-1.md

 ### order of nodes

-An algorithm must, beginning with some initial root node, traverse the tree from one node to another.
-The order in which the nodes are visited must obviously correspond with the node order of the tree.
-After all, the algorithm's result is intended to accurately represent the tree's contents, which includes the correct order of nodes.
+An algorithm must, beginning with some initial node, traverse a tree from one node to another and in the tree's node order.
+After all, the algorithm's result is intended to accurately represent the tree's contents, which includes a tree's order of nodes.

-The sequence of enter events is therefore assumed to correspond with the node order of the tree.
-Consequently, the same applies to a tree's node sequence.
+Because of that, the tree traversal's sequence of enter events is understood to represent a tree's order of nodes.
+Consequently, the node order of a node sequence also represents the node order of the corresponding tree.

 ### executing operations